 *1979: The position of Writing Center Director is created and held by tenure-track member of the English Department who has 1/3 reassigned time to run the center.

 *1981: The Freshman Seminar program is established, taught by faculty from across the disciplines and intended "to introduce students to Dickinson as a "community of inquiry" by developing habits of mind essential to liberal learning....through the study of a compelling issue or broad topic chosen by their faculty member."
 The Writing Center "provides special support for freshmen who are in the process of acclimating themselves to the demands of college."

 *1985: A permanent Director of the Writing Program and Writing Center is hired to implement a Writing Across the Curriculum program.
 The Writing Center moves from the library to the student union building

 *1980-1989: The English department further refines its composition offerings.
 English 111 becomes English 211, a course "in expository writing which focuses on the writing process itself, emphasizing the organization of ideas and development of style."
-A second course, English 212 Writing: Special Topics, is added, a "course in analytical thinking and writing which develops expository skills though the exploration of such topics as popular culture, sport in American life, the short story, and journalism."
+A second course, English 212 Writing: Special Topics, is added, a "course in analytical thinking and writing which develops expository skills through the exploration of such topics as popular culture, sport in American life, the short story, and journalism."

-*1989: A Writing Program entry is added to the college catalogue.
+*1989: A Writing Program entry is added to the college catalog.
 It is described as consisting of "the freshman seminars, writing courses in the English department, writing enriched courses across the curriculum and the writing center."

 *1990/1991: The duties of Director of Writing and Director of the Writing Center are divided.
 The Director of Writing position is held by a new tenure-track member of the English department with 1/3 reassigned time to run the Writing Program.
 The Writing Center Director is an academic professional with a part-time faculty appointment in the English department.